temporalio/documentation/docs/clusters/how-to-create-a-custom-archiver.md

 #### Create a new package

 The first step is to create a new package for your implementation in [/common/archiver](https://github.com/temporalio/temporal/tree/master/common/archiver).
-Create a new directory in the archiver folder and arrange the structure to look like the following:
+Create a directory in the archiver folder and arrange the structure to look like the following:

 ```
 temporal/common/archiver